 The burden of perianal fistulas in Crohn's disease is high, both to the individual patient and to the health care provider.
-In financial terms, the most significant portion of the cost burden of diagnosis and treatment can be attributed to the pharmaceutical treatment.
-In 2010, we commissioned a study by IMS, an independent provider of market research, that concluded that the total median cost of treatment of a patient with complex perianal fistula due to Crohn's disease was approximately €34,000 per patient, of which approximately €20,000 was spent on pharmaceutical treatment alone.
-Taking into consideration a target population as described above (approximately 72,000 patients in Europe and approximately 46,000 patients in the United States) and assuming a sales price of €22,000 roughly equivalent to the median cost of pharmaceutical treatment used to treat fistulizing Crohn's disease, we estimate Cx601's potential market opportunity to be approximately €2.5 billion for Europe and the United States combined.
+In 2010, we commissioned a study by IMS Health, an independent provider of market research, that concluded that the total median cost of treatment of a patient with complex perianal fistula due to Crohn's disease was approximately EUR 34,000 per patient, of which approximately EUR 20,000 was spent on pharmaceutical treatment alone.
+A systemic literature review conducted for us in 2016 by Quintiles, a pharmaceutical outsourcing services company, revealed that the mean annual total direct costs of patients with perianal fistulas may reach up to \$43,500 in the United States.